 They represent county concerns before local, state and national boards and commissions, including School Board, City Councils, Township Boards, and State/Federal Offices.
 County Commissioners also work with constituents and respond to constituent concerns.

-Redistricting was approved by the County Board via Resolution No. 12/0427-1.
-Effective for the 2012 election for the term beginning the first Monday in January 2013
+Redistricting was approved by the County Board via Resolution No. 22/0413-1 (PDF).
+Effective for the 2022 election for the term beginning the first Monday in January 2023.

 MAP: Chisago County Commissioner Districts - Adopted: 04/13/2022 (PDF)

 Map: Chisago County with Congressional and Legislative Districts (PDF)